Prevention of Sexual Exploitation, Abuse, and Harassment (PSEAH)

 - Prevent sexual exploitation, abuse, and harassment in all organizational activities

-- Establish standards of conduct for all involved parties
+- Set behavioral standards for all involved parties

 - Provide safe, accessible, and reliable reporting mechanisms